 It’s about success, setbacks — and failure.

-I departed San Diego in late August.
-I made my way across the USA and up to Maine before heading south down the east coast.
+I departed San Diego in late August and made my way across the USA and up to Maine before heading south down the east coast.
+I spent a couple of months in Florida before resuming my journey.

-Map updated: November 21, 2019 — Blue: Heading East and North — Purple: Heading South
+Red marker: Location when last updated Blue: Heading East or North — Purple: Heading South or West

 Let's keep in touch